 where $m_S$ is defined as:

-with $k_\perp$ representing the transverse component of the relative momentum of the spectator nucleons with respect to $\vec p_S$. $\beta$ is the light-cone momentum fraction of $p_S$ carried by one of the spectator nucleons and is normalized to be $0 \le \beta \le 2$.
+with $k_\perp$ being the transverse component of the relative momentum of the spectator nucleons with respect to $\vec p_S$. $\beta$ is the light-cone momentum fraction of $p_S$ carried by one of the spectator nucleons and is scaled to be $0 \le \beta \le 2$.

 Eq.(\ref{psmn_g3nmn}) can be used to estimate the light-cone momentum fraction of the nucleon in a 3N-SRC by observing that $\alpha_{3N} = 3 - \alpha_{S}$, where $\alpha_S = 3{p^-_S\over p^-_{3N}}$: